isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-how-drain-cleaners-work.markdown

 slug: /how-drain-cleaners-work/
 lastmod: 2025-05-07T12:21:27+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Cooking oil, hair, scum, soap, slime, and sludge can block drains leading to water obstruction or blockage.
 Today Im explaining how the
 [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//)
 cut through standing water and eat up the organic matter in PVC and metal pipes.
 Recently, I discussed how to [unclog stagnant water in your bathtub](https://pestpolicy.com/how-to-unclog-a-bathtub-drain-with-standing-water/) .
-**Summary:Â Oxidizing drain cleaners (withÂ nitrate ions) utilize heat and gas to unclog drains while caustic drain cleaners generate hydroxide ions that clear the drain clog.
+**Summary: Oxidizing drain cleaners (with nitrate ions) utilize heat and gas to unclog drains while caustic drain cleaners generate hydroxide ions that clear the drain clog.
 It produces heat to break down the grease & oil.
-Here're the top drain cleaners.Â **
+Here're the top drain cleaners. **
 [amazon bestseller="Best Drain Cleaners" items="2" template="table"]
 ## How Drain Cleaners Work (Unclogging) Plumbing
 Chemical drain clears produce heat and gas, which may melt the PVC pipes if not used according to label instructions.
 Further, you must keep the cleaners away from animals or children as they are dangerous if ingested.